Models of Jacobians of curves: The functor of connected components of a smooth quasi-separated group algebraic space

-If $S$ is the spectrum of a separably closed field then $T$ is a scheme (\ref{lem:et_over_ksep_is_scheme}), $e$ is an open immersion, and $G_0$ is connected, so the result is clear.
-In the general case it follows that the diagram on $k$-points commutes for any separably closed field $k$, and we conclude by descent and \ref{lem:maps_to_et_agree_on_points} after choosing \'etale covers of $G_0$ and $T$ by schemes. \end{proof}
+If $S$ is the spectrum of a separably closed field then $T$ is a scheme (e.g. by \ref{cor:loc_constructible_implies_representable_big}), $e$ is an open and closed immersion, and $G_0$ is connected, so the result is clear.
+In the general case it follows that the diagram on $k$-points commutes for any separably closed field $k$.
+By descent, we may replace $T$ by an \'etale cover and assume it is a scheme.
+Since the diagonal of $T$ is an open immersion, the equalizer of $f$ and $G_0 \to S \to T$ is open in $G$.
+Since this open subspace contains all geometric points, it is $G_0$. \end{proof}